-Aviva Investors Canada Inc. Fixed Income Quarterly Commentary – June 2017
+Aviva Investors Canada Inc. Fixed Income Quarterly Commentary – December 2017

 GLOBAL ECONOMIC REVIEW AND OUTLOOK

-Economic Review Q3
+Economic Review Q4

-Market Review Q3
+Market Review Q4

-2 Source: Aviva Investors, FTSE Russell
+1 Source: Aviva Investors, FTSE Russell

 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the prospectus before investing.
 The indicated rates of return are the historical annual compounded total returns including changes in security value and reinvestment of all distributions/dividends and do not take into account sales, redemption, distribution or optional charges or income taxes payable by any security holder that would have reduced returns.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
 Information contained in this publication is based on sources such as issuer reports, statistical services and industry communications, which we believe to be reliable but are not represented as accurate or complete.
 Opinions expressed in this publication are current opinions only and are subject to change.